 Journaling Documentation & Customization Practices

-An investigation on analog journaling practices to inform how digital tools can better support user personalization & customization
+An investigation on analog journaling practices to inform how digital tools can better support user personalization & customization.

 Barnard Design Tools Lab